Bmilner88/c11-note-taker/README.md

 ## Description

 A simple Note Taking application that uses Node.js and Express.js.
-Allows the user to save notes to a db, delete notes from the list and view saved notes.
+Allows the user to save notes to db.json, delete notes from the list and view saved notes.
 * You can also look at the raw api JSON data by changing the url end to be `/api/notes` !!

 ## Table of Contents